New way to upcycle bread

 Solution:

-G2B BioSolution will create new value chains for bread residues, upcycling the residues into bioethanol, which can be used by distilleries, and creating protein for animal feed from the side streams.
-In this way, they can simultaneously capture CO2 to minimise the carbon footprint while creating value chains.
+G2B BioSolution aimed to create a new value chains for bread residues, upcycling the residues into bioethanol, which could be used by distilleries, and creating protein for animal feed from the side streams.
+In this way, they could simultaneously capture CO2 to minimise the carbon footprint while creating value chains.

-Together with DTU and the partner group, they will investigate how the residues can best be dried and processed to extend their lifespan to optimise the logistics from store to plant.
+Together with DTU and the partner group, they investigated how the residues could best be dried and processed to extend their lifespan to optimise the logistics from store to plant.

 Impact: